andychu/rsc-regexp/py/README.md

 | Alt
 ```

 The sum type in the Rust code also helped a lot!
-It matches the explanation of
+It matches the prose
-the algorithm **much** more closely than the C codes does.
+explanation of the algorithm much more closely than the C codes does.

 ```rust
 enum State {